Facebook Pixel Featured Blog Archives - Mortgage Broker in Scottsdale Offers Bank Statement Loans

 Step 3: Negotiate the Terms of Your Loan

 Once you’ve compared offers and selected a lender, it’s time to negotiate the terms of your loan.
-Here are some key factors to consider when negotiating:

 • Interest rate: You can negotiate a lower interest rate with good credit and a solid financial history.
 Be sure to provide documentation of your financial history to support your request.